I Miss You (Haddaway song): Airplay

 "I Miss You" entered the European Music & Media airplay chart Border Breakers at number 11 on 4 December 1993 due to crossover airplay in West Central-, East Central-, North- and South-Europe.
 It peaked at number two on 8 January 1994.
 In the UK, the song reached number three on the Music Week Airplay chart on 22 January.

 Music video

-A music video was produced to promote the single, filmed in Park Güell in Barcelona, Spain.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in February 1994.
-Later, the video was made available on Coconut Records' official YouTube channel in 2012, and had generated more than 15 million views as of October 2025.
+The music video for "I Miss You" was filmed in Park Güell in Barcelona, Spain.
+It received heavy rotation on MTV Europe and was A-listed on German music television channel VIVA in February 1994.
+It also was a Box Top on British The Box.
+Later, the video was made available in 4K version on Coconut Records' official YouTube channel in 2012, and had generated more than 16 million views as of late 2025.